Ruled Ricci surfaces and curves of constant torsion: Ruled Ricci surfaces

 where, whitout loss of generality, we have admited $0 \in I.$ On one hand, we have $\langle \frac{d\alpha}{dt}, B \rangle = 0,$ and consequently $\lambda^2 = \|\frac{d\alpha}{dt}\|^2,$ where $\lambda$ is the distribution parameter of $X.$ On the other hand,

 where $\{T, N, B\}$ is the Frenet frame of $\alpha.$ Hence, Corollary \ref{distributionparameter} implies that $\Sigma$ is a Ricci surface. \end{proof}

 \begin{remark} We point out that Theorems \ref{classification1} and \ref{classification2} suggest a correspondence between curves of constant torsion and non-developable ruled Ricci surfaces.
-Furthermore, these results are a classification for non-developable ruled Ricci surfaces in the sense that they are the an way to obtain this kind of surfaces. \end{remark}
+Furthermore, these results are a classification for non-developable ruled Ricci surfaces in the sense that they are a way to obtain this kind of surfaces. \end{remark}

 By combining our results with the fact that plane curves are characterized as the ones with vanishing torsion, we get the following.

 \begin{corollary} The only non-developable ruled Ricci surface which may be parametrized with line of striction contained in a plane is the helicoid. \end{corollary}